#trypod: There's Something for Everyone

 Art Supply Posse is all about reviewing art supplies, interviewing art makers and inspiring all of us to use our art tools more often.

-Each episode tackles a different graphic design related topic, from finding better clients to online portfolios to making sure you get paid.
-The Deeply Graphic Design-Cast is hosted by three successful, working designers with a wealth of real world experience to draw upon, so listen close!
+Covering topics like finding better clients and online portfolios, The Deeply Graphic Design-Cast is hosted by three successful, working designers with a wealth of real world experience to draw upon, so listen close!

 Make It Then Tell Everybody is a show dedicated to finding out how comic artists and illustrators do what they do, hosted by Dan Berry.

 Deep (and not-so-deep) conversations about home improvement, design, and life at home.
 Tune in for weekly episodes filled with casual decorating advice, DIY stories, and a smattering of home related games, along with what’s new around the house and interviews with designers, bloggers, TV personalities, and more.
-Sherry and John Petersik are the married duo who began chronicling their home improvement adventures in 2007 on the blog Young House Love, which spawned two New York Times best-selling books, as well as product lines sold by Target and Home Depot.
+Sherry and John Petersik are the married duo who began chronicling their home improvement adventures in 2007 on the blog Young House Love.
 And, well, now they have a podcast.

-I followed John and Sherry's blog, Young House Love, for a few years before they took a break from blogging in 2014.
-I was super sad when they seemingly disappeared from the internet, so you can imagine how excited I was when I heard they were starting a podcast.
+I followed John and Sherry's blog for a few years before they took a break from blogging in 2014, so you can imagine how excited I was when I heard they were starting a podcast.
 As much as I loved the blog, I think an auditory medium like podcasting suits their personalities even better.

-In asking others about their journeys, I've found that we creatives often veer off course, forge our own paths and don't always fit a particular mold.
+I've found that we creatives often veer off course, forge our own paths and don't always fit a particular mold.
 We tend to be a multifaceted bunch and Creating Your Own Path seeks to find common ground among us all.
-Prepare to be challenged, inspired and motivated.

 A Few Things with Claire and Erica drills down into the nitty-gritty of two to four finds— food, beauty, technology, literature, you name it—and often features a guest who has insider intel to contribute.

-Host Dana Cowin conducts intimate interviews with brilliant, powerful women in the food world about their lives and careers.
-The moving, personal stories of struggles and triumphs of Speaking Broadly provide lessons and inspiration for anyone looking to succeed in any industry.
+Host Dana Cowin conducts intimate interviews with brilliant, powerful women in the food world.
+Speaking Broadly provides lessons and inspiration for anyone looking to succeed in any industry.

 Elise Gets Crafty is a show of small business knowledge and thoughts on goal-setting, motivation and creativity.